Zech Medley: KV Oostende

 On 21 June 2021, Medley joined Belgian First Division A side KV Oostende on a permanent deal, signing a four-year contract with the option of an additional year.

 Fleetwood Town

 On 2 July 2024, Medley returned to England, signing for League Two club Fleetwood Town on a two-year deal.
+In August 2024, he underwent surgery following a ruptured achilles, returning to playing with the club's Development Squad in March 2025.

+On 29 January 2026, Medley joined League Two leaders Bromley on loan until the end of the season.

+On 15 May 2026, Fleetwood announced he would be leaving in the summer when his contract expired.

+York City

+On 26 June 2026, Medley agreed to join newly promoted League Two club York City from 1 July.

 International career

 Born in England, Medley is of Jamaican descent.
 He is a youth international for England.